-Located in the hills above San Jose, Castle Rock State Park is the lesser known of the three state parks in the area, but it is still very unique and worthy of a visit.
+Located in the hills above San Jose, Castle Rock State Park is the lesser known of the three state parks in the area; however, it is still unique and worthy of a visit.
 This park is popular with climbers, and you will see why when you walk around and view all of the massive rocks with top rope and scrambling options available.
 Here is all the information on a short hike that takes you to both Castle Rock and the Castle Rock Falls Overlook.

 - 1.5 miles

 - 200 feet of elevation gain